DWW256/lilypro/README.md

 # lilypro
-Some easy-to-use, easy-to-read goodies for use in lilypond
+Some easy-to-use, easy-to-read goodies for use in lilypond.

+To use lilypro, just download the file, extract it to somewhere on your hard disk or wherever, and use an \include to include it in your lilypond file.
+Put \global-lilypro inside of your "global" expression or all of your music expressions, if that's more your style.
+Enjoy!

 lilypro does the following things.
 If you don't like any of them, then change them yourself.
 Now stop bugging me!  :-)